Peter Parker (2002 film series character): Spider-Man 2 (2004)

-As Peter and May go to a bank to argue against her foreclosure, Octavius, now increasingly influenced by the arms and dubbed "Doctor Octopus" or "Doc Ock" by Jameson, robs the bank in an attempt to finance a second attempt at his experiment.
-Peter dons his suit again and takes on Doc Ock as he holds May hostage.
-Spider-Man manages to rescue May despite letting Doc Ock flee with the money.
-After discovering that Mary Jane is getting engaged to Jameson's son John and getting into a fight with a drunken Harry during a party, Peter suffers an emotional breakdown over his inability to balance his life, losing his powers as a result.
-He decides to give up being Spider-Man after consulting with a doctor, throwing away his suit, which a garbage man discovers and delivers to Jameson.
+Peter and his aunt May go to a bank to argue against May's foreclosure.
+Octavius, increasingly influenced by the arms and dubbed "Doctor Octopus" or "Doc Ock" by the Daily Bugle editor J. Jonah Jameson, robs the bank to finance a second attempt at his experiment.
+Peter puts on his suit and battles Octavius, who holds May hostage.
+Peter manages to rescue May, and Octavius flees with the money.
+After getting into a fight with Harry and discovering that Mary Jane is engaged to Jameson's son John, Peter suffers an emotional breakdown.
+He loses his powers and decides to give up being Spider-Man.
+He throws his suit in a trash can, where it is found by a garbage collector who delivers it to Jameson.